zjregee/ovfs/README.md

 guest# sudo mount -t virtiofs <fs-tag> <mount-point>
 ```

-For more examples, please refer to the test scripts in github actions of this repository.
+> Notes: For more examples or some useful Ubuntu unattended autoinstall scripts, see the scripts [here](./scripts/).

 ## Periodic Reports During GSoC 2024 And Acknowledgements

 The following are reports from the implementation phase, all synchronized in the [OpenDAL dev mailing list](https://lists.apache.org/list.html?dev@opendal.apache.org).
 - [05.12-05.19](./docs/reports/05.12-05.19.md)
 - [05.20-06.02](./docs/reports/05.20-06.02.md)
 - [06.02-06.27](./docs/reports/06.02-06.27.md)